 Excess iron in the body (for example, hemochromatosis);

-Anemias not associated with iron deficiency (eg, hemolytic anemias, megaloblastic anemia caused by a lack of cyanocobalamin);
+Anemia not associated with iron deficiency (for example, hemolytic anemia, megaloblastic anemia caused by cyanocobalamin deficiency);

 Hypersensitivity to the components of the drug.

-In the course of controlled studies with the use of the drug in the II and III trimesters of pregnancy, it was not noted negative influence on the body of the mother or fetus.
-Not found harmful effects per fetus when using the drug in the first trimester of pregnancy.
+During controlled studies, when using the drug in the 2nd and 3rd trimesters of pregnancy, no negative influence on the body of the mother or fetus.
+Not found harmful effects on the fetus when using the drug in the first trimester of pregnancy.

-Chewable tablets and syrup do not stain the enamel of the teeth.
+Chewable tablets and syrup do not stain tooth enamel.

-When prescribing Ferrum Lek to patients with diabetes mellitus it should be borne in mind that 1 tab. chewing and 1 ml of syrup contains 0.04 XE.
+When prescribing Ferrum Lek to patients with diabetes mellitus Please note that 1 tab. chewable and 1 ml of syrup contains 0.04 XE.

-In cases of anemia caused by infectious or malignant disease, iron accumulates in the reticuloendothelial system, from which it is mobilized and utilized only after the underlying disease is cured.
+In cases of anemia caused by infectious or malignant disease, iron accumulates in the reticuloendothelial system, from which it is mobilized and utilized only after the underlying disease has been cured.

-Taking the drug does not affect the results of stool tests for hidden blood(selective for hemoglobin).
+Taking the drug does not affect the results of stool tests. occult blood(selective for hemoglobin).

 Use in pediatrics

-For children under 12 years of age, due to the need to prescribe low doses of the drug, it is preferable to prescribe the drug in the form of a syrup.
+For children under 12 years of age, due to the need to prescribe low doses of the drug, it is preferable to prescribe the drug in syrup form.

 Does not affect.